AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Now that we know what the block rewards are and have defined them in terms of the percentage of total coins that are on that chain, we can work on comparing the chains' hash rates.
 What sort of foundation could we do this from?
 What about *equal work for equal reward*?
 Because we have defined block rewards in terms of *where* root tokens are held, we can measure things like *hashes per token* (when considering block rewards particularly).
 Crucially, we can measure this *for each chain*, which allows us to -- *contextually* -- make claims like 100 hashes of algorithm 1 are worth 25 hashes of algorithm 2.

 Since we know the percentage of root tokens on each chain for each moment in history, we can safely use that figure in chain-weight calculations.
-The reliability of that data will be the same as the reliability of the blockchains themselves, provided we enforce the 2-way peg that ensures no root tokens are created or destroyed outside protocol rules.
+The reliability of that data will be the same as the reliability of the blockchains themselves, provided we enforce the 2-way peg that ensures no root tokens are created or destroyed in violation of protocol rules.

-\autoref{alg:weightof-1} details a simplistic \textsc{WeightOf} function which returns a weight normalized in coins (i.e., root tokens).
+\autoref{alg:weightof-1} details a simplistic \textsc{WeightOf} function that returns a weight normalized in coins (i.e., root tokens).
 It does not account for some things, e.g., changes to the difficulty of $C$ over time.

 \begin{algorithm}
 \caption{A simplistic \textsc{WeightOf} for networks of a single root token}\label{alg:weightof-1}